-In November 2006, the Company entered into an exclusive sublicense agreement with Bradley Pharmaceuticals, Inc. for the marketing of Elestrin, our estradiol gel, in the United States.
-Upon execution of the sublicense agreement, the Company received an upfront payment of \$2.625 million.
+In November 2006, the Company entered into an exclusive sublicense agreement with Bradley Pharmaceuticals, Inc. for the marketing of Elestrin, the Company's estradiol gel, in the United States.
+Upon execution of the sublicense agreement, the Company received an upfront payment of \$3.5 million.
 In addition, Bradley paid the Company \$7 million in the first quarter of 2007 triggered by the FDA approval of Elestrin in the U.S. and an additional \$3.5 million is due on the one-year anniversary of such approval during the fourth quarter of 2007.
-Upon receipt of the \$7 million payment, the Company paid Antares Pharma IPL AG ("Antares"), the Company's licensor of the transdermal estradiol gel formulation in Elestrin, 25 percent of such payment resulting in the Company receiving a net payment of \$5.25 million from Bradley and upon receipt of the additional \$3.5 million payment, the Company will be obligated to pay Antares 25 percent of such payment resulting in the Company receiving a net payment of \$2.625 million from Bradley and upon receipt of \$2.625 million from Bradley.
-Bradley also has agreed to pay the Company additional sales-based milestone payments, plus royalties on sales of Elestrin.
-The Company will pay a portion of sales-based milestone payments and royalties to Antares.
-It is the Company's understanding that Bradley is planning to commercially launch Elestrin in mid-2007.
+Upon receipt of these payments from Bradley, the Company paid Antares Pharma IPL AG ("Antares"), the Company's licensor of the transdermal estradiol gel formulation in Elestrin, 25 percent of the payments and upon receipt of the additional \$3.5 million payment, the Company will be obligated to pay Antares 25 percent of the additional payment.
+Bradley also has agreed to pay the Company additional sales-based milestone payments of up to \$40 million in the event certain sales-based milestones are achieved, plus royalties on sales of Elestrin.
+The Company will pay a portion of any sales-based milestone payments and royalties to Antares.
+Bradley commercially launched Elestrin in mid-June 2007.